-This manual is incorporated by reference in the California Code of Regulations, title 16, section 3311.1.
-It provides procedures related to the issuance of vehicle safety systems inspection certificates of compliance.
+This manual is incorporated by reference in the California Code of Regulations, Title 16, section 3311.1.
+It provides procedures for conducting vehicle safety systems inspections and issuing certificates of compliance.

-Only a licensed vehicle safety systems technician (technician) working in a licensed vehicle safety systems inspection station (station) may perform a vehicle safety systems inspection and issue a certificate of compliance.
+Only a licensed vehicle safety systems technician (technician) working in a licensed vehicle safety systems inspection station (station) may perform a vehicle safety systems inspection and authorize the issuance of a certificate of compliance.
 Licensed stations and technicians must follow the procedures contained in the Vehicle Safety Systems Inspection Manual.
 This manual details the minimum inspection criteria and standards for specific safety systems and system components.
 No attempt has been made to relate the information contained in this manual to the specific design of a particular vehicle manufacturer, nor is this publication intended to be all inclusive of every vehicle safety system or system design.

-Technicians must possess the knowledge, skills, and abilities necessary to conduct a thorough and accurate inspection on all vehicles accepted by the station for inspection.
+Technicians must possess the knowledge, skills, and abilities necessary to conduct thorough and accurate inspections on all vehicles accepted by the station for inspection.
 Each station must maintain access to current manufacturer repair specifications and technical information relative to the types and designs of vehicle safety systems inspected and repaired by the station.